• Summary

 ___________

-Introduced by M. of A. EICHENSTEIN -- read once and referred to the
+Introduced by M. of A. MAGNARELLI -- read once and referred to the

-AN ACT to amend the transportation law, in relation to reporting to the
+AN ACT to amend the general construction law, in relation to the meaning

 The People of the State of New York, represented in Senate and Assem-